 WildFly Java Microservice - PART 2: Kubernetes

-In this guide, you will learn HOW-TO run the Docker Image you built in WildFly Java Microservice - PART 1: Docker Image on Kubernetes.
+In this guide, you will learn HOW-TO run the Docker Image you built in WildFly Java Microservice - PART 1: Container Image on Kubernetes.

 Prerequisites